 Zinc

 This mineral plays a role in hormone production, immune health, and cell division.
-It supports ovulation, egg quality, and sperm development in both partners.
+It supports ovulation, egg quality, and sperm development in both of you — making it a real workhorse nutrient for your fertility.

 Selenium

-Selenium protects reproductive cells from oxidative damage and supports thyroid function.
-Healthy thyroid signaling is essential for fertility in both women and men.
+Selenium protects your reproductive cells from oxidative damage and supports thyroid function.
+Healthy thyroid signaling is essential for fertility in both of you, women and men.

 Folic Acid

-Folate is required for DNA synthesis in both eggs and sperm.
-Adequate intake supports healthy conception and early embryonic development.
+Folate is required for DNA synthesis in both your eggs and sperm.
+Adequate intake supports healthy conception and early embryonic development — it's not just a "women's supplement."

 Vitamin B12

-By supporting red blood cell formation and DNA integrity, B12 contributes to reproductive cell health.
-Deficiency can affect fertility outcomes in both sexes.
+By supporting your red blood cell formation and DNA integrity, B12 contributes to reproductive cell health.
+Deficiency can affect fertility outcomes in both of you.

 Vitamin D

 Vitamin D influences hormone regulation, immune balance, and reproductive tissue function.
-Adequate levels are associated with improved fertility markers in both partners.
+Adequate levels are associated with improved fertility markers in both women and men — and given how common deficiency is, it's well worth checking your levels.

 Antioxidants (Vitamins C & E)